MichaelKim0407/PyCalculator/README.txt

 2. To reset the calculator, enter 'reset'.
 3. To list all stored values and functions, enter 'show'.
 4. To clear the screen, enter 'clear'.
-5. To view the usage guide, enter 'help'.

 --- ADVANCED USAGES (for Python programmers) ---